Happiness Schmappiness

 And that’s more precious.

-So then, as I say in ‘Being Still’ (yes, shameless promotion, but what the hell – its a good book an I worked hard to write it) “Trying to force meditation to give you a particular experience is like trying to calm water by slapping at it with our hands.
+So, as I say in ‘Being Still’ (yes, shameless promotion, but what the hell – its a good book and I worked hard to write it) “Trying to force meditation to give you a particular experience is like trying to calm water by slapping at it with our hands.
 The more you fight with thinking, the more it will distract you.
 The more you struggle with pain, the more intense it will become.
 And the more you try to force yourself to feel calm, the more agitated and anxious you will become.”

 And happiness?
 Well, my view on happiness is well known.
-It’s a toxic notion – a spiritual trap to lure the glib, the gullible and the scatterbrained.
+It’s a toxic notion – a trap to lure the glib, the gullible and the scatterbrained.
 It’s an illusion propagated by corporations and advertisers to keep us running and reaching for their stuff, to feed the dopamine hit they’ve conditioned us to crave.
 Looking for happiness will keep you enslaved to everything that’s unworthy of your desire.

-‘BEING STILL – MEDITATION THAT MAKES SENSE’, Roger’s new book, is available now.
+Roger’s book, ‘BEING STILL – MEDITATION THAT MAKES SENSE’ is available now.
+Just click on the links below: